 Easy Digital Downloads has a free version, available on the official WordPress directory.

-However, to get the most out of it, the use of one of its pro licenses will surely be necessary (starting at $99.50 for a use on 1 site), or the purchase of add-ons to meet a more specific need.
+However, to get the most out of it, the use of one of its pro licenses will likely be necessary (starting at $199 for a use on 1 site), or the purchase of add-ons to meet a more specific need.

 If you want to sell only digital products, Easy Digital Downloads can be an alternative solution to WooCommerce.

 Its interface will be less busy and more intuitive, making it easier to learn.
-You can also sell physical products with it, using its add-ons.
+You can also sell physical products with the plugin if you use its add-ons.

-But in this case, WooCommerce will be more powerful and flexible.
+But in that case, WooCommerce will be more powerful and flexible.

 Download Easy Digital Downloads: